🔼The name Merab in the Bible

 Merab was probably not the first mother to lose her five sons to the intrinsic madness of the human collective, and certainly not the last.
 In his famous letter to the widow Lydia Bixby, who was believed to had lost her five sons during the American civil war, president Lincoln wrote, "I pray that our Heavenly Father may assuage the anguish of your bereavement, and leave you only the cherished memory of the loved and lost, and the solemn pride that must be yours to have laid so costly a sacrifice upon the altar of freedom".

 In which way the death of Merab's five sons was virtuous or even beneficial is hard to say.
 Whether the bereaved Merab was ever capable of feeling daughterly towards the God of David, the hallowed and beloved peace-king and man after the Lord's own heart (Acts 13:22), if even harder to estimate.

 🔼Etymology of the name Merab

 The name Merab most probably comes from the רבב root-group:

 BDB Theological Dictionary disregards a possible derivation from the above root group and lists Merab without explanation as unconnected entity alphabetically under the letter mem.
 Perhaps this is technically the right thing to do, but to any Hebrew audience, the name Merab would have had to do with the verbs rabab and raba.

 For a meaning of the name Merab, Jones' Dictionary of Old Testament Proper Names reads Multiplication.
-NOBS Study Bible Name List reads Increase.
+NOBSE Study Bible Name List reads Increase.